atsign-foundation/at_rust/README.md

 - `at_chops` (Cryptographic and Hashing Operations (CHOPS))
     - `utils.rs` - Contains the generic, low level crypto operations
     - `at_chops.rs` - Contains the specific combination of crypto operations that the client and verbs can use
 - `verbs` - Contains a trait that all verbs have to implement.
-Verbs execute the at protocol verbs by taking in arguments from the client.
+Verbs execute the atProtocol verbs by taking in arguments from the client.

 ## Logging
 This library uses the `log` crate.
 This means implementors of this library can use something like `env_logger` and get info from the library.